Arts Research Board (ARB)

 - Persons holding at least a one-year appointment at McMaster University.
 In the event the grantee’s appointment at McMaster ends, unspent funds remaining at that time will be returned to the Arts Research Board.

-- Postdoctoral fellows who are conducting scholarly activity in the Humanities or Social Sciences and who are supervised by a faculty member of McMaster University who holds a tenured or tenure-stream appointment.
+- Postdoctoral fellows who are conducting scholarly activity in Humanities or Social Sciences fields, and who are supervised by a faculty member of McMaster University who holds a tenured or tenure-stream appointment.

 - Individuals who hold teaching track or non-tenure track positions are eligible to apply for ARB funding for research, provided they obtain explicit permission from their Faculty Deans.